-I will spell it out for you even if you already know this: you have to promote your book in order to increase visibility.
+I will spell it out for you even if you already know this: you must promote your book to increase visibility.
 In this post, I will share some helpful tips for you to get more publicity for your book.

 Why make an effort to get more book publicity?

 More publicity for self published books is always a good thing.
 It is important to get the word out about your book in order for people to find it and read it.